dashduzit/inclusive_growth_md_recidivism_analysis/README.md

 1 in 3 Baltimore residents has a criminal record, excluding them from housing and jobs We asked: What if reentry was treated as a financial equity problem, not a criminal one?
 ## 🛠️ Methodology
-1. **Cluster Selection** - We analyzed zip-code clusters from: Baltimore City (Penn North, Park Heights) and Montgomery County (Bethesda, North Potomac)
+1. **Cluster Selection** - Analyzing zip-code clusters from: Baltimore City and Montgomery County
-2. **Data Collection & Cleaning** - Inclusive Growth Score Platform (required dataset) , BLS, Census, DPSCS, HUD, Excel + Python used for data transformation
+2. **Data Collection & Cleaning** - Inclusive Growth Score Platform (required dataset) , BLS, Census, DPSCS, Excel + Python used for data transformation
 3. **AWS Integration** - S3: Hosted data and slide deck for public access and Athena: Queried cluster-level disparities
 4. **Equity Framing** - Our analysis centered race, place, and access - not just raw numbers - to drive human-centered insights
 ## 📊 Data Source